YashBhadange2006/MyScreenTime/README.md

 ![Status](https://img.shields.io/badge/Status-Early%20Stage-yellow)
 ![Stars](https://img.shields.io/github/stars/YashBhadange2006/MyScreenTime?style=social)

-An Android app for tracking screen time and app usage, with AI-generated insights on digital habits.
-Built on Android's `UsageStatsManager`, storing history locally in Room, with Gemini used to turn raw usage stats into readable feedback.

-Status: early stage.
-This repo currently has the initial setup and this README, no screens or database code yet.
-Structure and plans below are subject to change as the project takes shape.
+An Android app that tracks screen time and physical activity together, and gives suggestions based on both.
+Most apps handle these separately: a screen time tracker tells you how long you were on your phone, and a fitness app tells you how much you moved.
+This app connects the two, so a suggestion like "you've been sitting and scrolling for two hours" is possible.
 ## Screenshots

 <table align="center">